Stop with the arbitrary restrictions on passwords

 - The password not only must contain a number, but *can't contain spaces*.
 Why?
 Why arbitrarily limit the range of characters I use?

 - I'm *required* to add *six* security questions, all of which have similar restrictions on what the answers can be.
-Even if each of these provide a reasonable level of entropy (because I generally treat these as just extra password fields and give them answers that don't pertain to the question), forcing me to add an alternative way of getting in can only make my account *less* secure, and there's no real chance of me forgetting my password because I keep them all in a text file (which is now bloated by 6 extra lines).
+Even if each of these provide a reasonable level of entropy (because I generally treat these as just extra password fields and give them answers that don't relate to the question), forcing me to add an alternative way of getting in can only make my account *less* secure, and there's no real chance of me forgetting my password because I keep them all in a text file (which is now bloated by 6 extra lines).

 - Disabling pasting.
 If I can't paste into the password field, I'm strongly disincentivized to use a long password.
 This is especially bad for passwords that use the "pure random data from /dev/random" approach I used for some passwords in the past.